• Skip to primary navigation

 What happens in parent coaching & support sessions?

-Given that research has shown us that neurodivergent children will receive about 20,000 more negative messages by age 10 than they do positive messages as compared to their neurotypical peers, it is imperative that parents of children with ADHD (and other divergent neurotypes) be empowered with up-to-date knowledge and useful skills.
-In our experience, once a parent understands how their child’s brain and body works, they become much more understanding and compassionate, significantly reducing the number of negative interactions and negative messages.
+Far too often, parents are handed a diagnosis without the tools to understand it.
+Research has shown that neurodivergent children will receive about 20,000 more negative messages by age 10 than they do positive messages as compared to their neurotypical peers.
+Therefore, it is imperative that parents be empowered with up-to-date knowledge and useful skills.
+In our experience, once a parent understands how their child’s brain and body work, they become much more understanding and compassionate, significantly reducing the number of negative interactions and negative messages.
 They also become more motivated to learn how to teach and support their children in a less shame-inducing way.
+Parent sessions are designed to:

 What does “Staff inclusion & behaviour support training” involve?